Garberville, California: Media

-Garberville is home to both weekly newspapers in the Mateel Region, the locally owned Independent and Redwood Times, run by Media News Group as a sister publication of the daily Times-Standard from Eureka.
+Garberville is home to the weekly Redwood Times, run by Media News Group as a sister publication of the daily Times-Standard from Eureka.
+A second weekly, the locally owned Humboldt Independent, was founded in 1997 and closed in 2024.
 Redwood Community Radio, KMUD, broadcasts from Garberville at 91.1 FM.

 Infrastructure

 Transportation

 U.S. Route 101 bypasses the town, with exits 639 and 642 at Garberville and Redway, respectively.

 Humboldt Transit Authority serves from Garberville as far north as Trinidad.

-Garberville is served by Amtrak Thruway Motorcoach for out of region public transportation.
+The Amtrak Thruway 7 bus provides daily connections to/from Garberville (with a curbside stop at 924 Redwood Drive), Martinez to the south, and Arcata to the north.
+Additional Amtrak connections are available from Martinez station.

 Garberville Airport is a public airport located 2 mi southwest of town.

 Utilities

 Garberville's ZIP Code is 95542.
 The community is inside area code 707.

 The Garberville Fire Protection District, has three engines and a utility truck, self-contained breathing apparatuses and radios.
 The Garberville Water Company supplies drinking water to residents and maintains 27 fire hydrants on its water lines.
 The Garberville Sanitary District is not the same as the water company, but provides sewers in the core of the fire district.
 Some releases of water have contained one or more toxins.